digitaltrails/ddcutil-service/README.md

 Thanks go out to Sanford Rockowitz for [libddcutil, ddcutil](https://www.ddcutil.com/) and all the assistance and advice provided during the development of this service.

-Thanks also to Michal Suchanek for assistance with the OpenSUSE RPM spec, and Johan Grande for the Ubuntu patches.
+Thanks also to Michal Suchanek for assistance with the OpenSUSE RPM spec; Johan Grande for the Ubuntu patches; and Mark Wagie for AUR packaging.

 ### Version History